SvenGroot/Ookii.CommandLine/docs/Utilities.md

 ```

 On Windows, VT support must be enabled for a process.
 In addition to checking for support, the
-[`EnableVirtualTerminalSequences()`][] and [`EnableColor()`][] methods also enables it if necessary, and
+[`EnableVirtualTerminalSequences()`][] and [`EnableColor()`][] methods also enable it if necessary,
-they return a disposable type that will revert the console mode when disposed.
-On other platforms,
+and they return a disposable type that will revert the console mode when disposed or garbage
-it only checks for support and disposing the returned instance does nothing.
+collected.
+On other platforms, it only checks for support and disposing the returned instance does
+nothing.

 ## TypeConverterBase\<T>